RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/GUIDE.md

 4. **Makefile**: This file contains the build configuration and rules.

-    Now it's possible to refer to the [App/Makefile](App/Makefile) file in order to have the full list of commands to build, compile, make, and run.
+    Now it's possible to refer to the [`App/Makefile`](App/Makefile) file in order to have the full list of commands to build, compile, make, and run.

 5. **Timer Interrupt Handlers (`IntTimer.c` and `IntTimer.h`)**: These files contain the implementation and declarations for the timer interrupt handlers.

-    The `IntTimer.c` and `IntTimer.h` files can be copied from [App/Peripherals/IntTimer.c](App/Peripherals/IntTimer.c) and [App/Peripherals/IntTimer.h](App/Peripherals/IntTimer.h).
+    The `IntTimer.c` and `IntTimer.h` files can be copied from [`App/Peripherals/IntTimer.c`](App/Peripherals/IntTimer.c) and [`App/Peripherals/IntTimer.h`](App/Peripherals/IntTimer.h).

     These files represent the initialization and handling of hardware timers.
 The timers are used to generate periodic interrupts, which can be used to perform regular tasks such as checking for user activities or suspicious activities.

 6. **Main Application Code**: These files contain the main application code.

     The app we've implemented includes these files.
-They can all be copied and checked from the existing files in the [App](App) directory.
+They can all be copied and checked from the existing files in the [`App/`](App) directory.
 Here is a very short description of what they do:

     - `main.c`: Contains the main application entry point and initializes the secure timeout system.
     - `secure_timeout_system.c/.h`: Implements the secure timeout system with tasks for monitoring user activity, handling alerts, and simulating events.